 – Going to the beach or bush during the holidays?
 Suggest families and children collect natural resources for the centre

 – Farewell children going off to school

 Taking time off for a holiday?

-If you have some much-deserved time off, you may want to turn off your Storypark notifications during your break.
-You can select which posts you do or don’t want to receive notifications for in your Notification Settings.
+If you have some much-deserved time off, you may want to pause your Storypark notifications during your break.
+You can select which posts you do or don’t want to receive notifications for in your notification settings.
 Just remember to turn them back on when you return.

-Do you have any end-of-year tips that work well in your centre?
+Do you have any end-of-year tips that work well in your service?
 Feel free to share them in the comments below!